Former Pakistani Prime Minister Imran Khan gets 14-year prison sentence in third conviction

 Zulfiqar Bukhari, the chief spokesperson for Khan's Pakistan Tehreek-e-Insaf party, or PTI, also confirmed the conviction and sentencing.

+In a statement, Bukhari said Khan's conviction and sentencing was “another sad day in our judicial system history which is being dismantled.”

-The latest development came three weeks after Khan and his wife, Bushra Bibi, were indicted on graft charges for retaining state gifts including jewelry and watches from Saudi Arabia’s government, authorities said.
+Khan and his wife, Bushra Bibi, were indicted three weeks ago on graft charges for retaining state gifts including jewelry and watches from Saudi Arabia’s government, authorities said.
+They pleaded not guilty.

-The latest court order was another blow to Khan.
-He and Bibi had pleaded not guilty when the charges were read out at a court at the prison in the garrison city of Rawalpindi earlier this month.
+Bibi was absent when the judge announced the verdict but later went to the court to avoid being arrested.
+She will be handed over to prison officials to serve her sentence.

-Khan briefly attended the court hearing when the judge announced the verdict.
+Khan briefly attended Wednesday's hearing but left the courtroom when the judge was about to read the verdict.
+He said he could not remain there without his lawyer and asked the judge to wait.
+His request was denied.

+Awan, his lawyer, told The Associated Press that the former premier was being sidelined ahead of the vote next week, but noted that his party remains popular.
+Analysts say Khan enjoys a strong grassroots following.

+Awan also said Khan’s trial was conducted against international and domestic laws.

 Khan was ousted from power in a no-confidence vote in Parliament in April 2022.
-Despite his conviction and sentencing, he remains popular and is currently serving time on a corruption conviction and has multiple other legal cases hanging over him.
+Despite his convictions and sentencing, he remains popular and is serving time on a corruption conviction and has multiple other legal cases hanging over him.

+Pakistan has a history of arresting former prime ministers or sidelining them ahead of elections if they are deemed to pose a challenge to the security establishment.

+In 2018, three-time premier and Khan’s rival Nawaz Sharif was hobbled by legal cases and prison sentences.
+Khan’s party won the polls and formed a coalition government.

 Credit: AP